 The three regions are all very large, spanning multiple states and composed of a variety of geographic areas and vegetation types.
 States and regions possess detailed information relating to wildland fire as it interfaces with broad land management objectives.
 This information is included in state and local assessments, management plans, and policies.
 Phase II incorporates local information along with expertise and insights from the stakeholders who have been living and working in the region, dealing with wildland fire and natural resource problems.
 An example of the uniqueness of the regions and the challenges those differences present can be seen in a difference in land ownership patterns.
-The Northeast and the Southeast are characterized by private land with intense fragmentation of ownership, while the West is dominated by large blocks of public land.
-All of the states have federal, state, local and private land within them.
-Each unique ownership pattern presents challenges in fire management, and the regions are best able to articulate those challenges and to collaboratively develop solutions.
+The Northeast and the Southeast are characterized by private land with intense fragmentation of ownership, while the West is dominated by large blocks of public land (see Figure 4).
+All of the states have federal land within them.
+Both ownership patterns present challenges in fire management, and the regions are best able to articulate those challenges and to collaboratively develop solutions.